ProxityStudios/typescript-starter/README.md

 ## Recommended Extensions

-We recommend installing these recommended extensions by us.
+We recommend you to install these extensions.

 -  Extension `prettier` (`esbenp.prettier-vscode`)
 -  Extension `todo highlight` (`wayou.vscode-todo-highlight`)